Near Chipley in Washington County, Florida — The American South (South Atlantic)

 Additional keywords.
 Water Falls

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on April 28, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 528 times since then and 26 times this year.
+It was originally submitted on April 28, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 555 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 28, 2014, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.